YanLuong/Election_Analysis/README.md

 ### Overview of Election Audit

 A Colorado Elections Board employee called Tom has requested for an audit on a Colorado congressional precinct to report on the election results.
 The reporting and audit is usually done in Excel.
-However, Tom would like to know if the tabulation can be automated.
+However, Tom would like to know if the tabulation can be automated with a Python script.
 This audit will explore whether the reporting process can be automated and applied accross other elections in the future.
+When the script is executed, the output/results can either be viewed in the terminal or viewed in a text file.

 ----